 - Hepatitis B – 3 doses

-- Varicella – 2 doses (or documented proof from medical provider of disease)
+- Varicella – 2 doses (or documented proof from a medical provider of disease)

 Not required, but Highly recommended